In CAC's new series, In Conversation, we invite Chicago's arts and cultural visionaries to explore important topics shaping the field today.

-CAC welcomes you to join us at 5:00pm for a social hour with refreshments, with the program beginning promptly at 6:00pm.
+CAC welcomes you to join us at 5:30pm for social time with refreshments, with the program beginning promptly at 6:00pm.

 Kate's experience includes music direction for jazz clubs and festivals; curatorial direction of artist residencies; direction of interdisciplinary projects in music, dance, theater, visual art, film; venue and record label management; administrative direction; and artist management.
 She owned and operated a successful performance, exhibition space/wine bar in the Bay Area from 2000-2006.
 Kate holds a B.A. from Hamilton College in Clinton, NY and an MA from the School of the Art Institute of Chicago.